cogo79/Znapshop-Pro/README.md

 # Znapshop-Pro

-Works in Chrome and Firefox.
+A webapp for drawing.
+Works in the latest versions of Chrome and Firefox.